The history of the smile

 ● Clenched teeth were also used as a sign of submission by individuals of a lesser rank when they met dominant members of the group.

-The expression took a different meaning for each species, but for some, such as the Barbary macaques, it came to express well-being and happiness.
+The expression has taken on a different meaning for each species, but for some, like Barbary macaques, it has come to express well-being and happiness.

 In fact, the closeness between the mother and the child is so great that their skins are in contact most of the time, for the first few years.

-About 7 millions years ago, in the chimpanzee family, the first bipedal humans appeared.
+Around 7 millions years ago, the first bipedal humans appeared within the chimpanzee family.

-The early human mothers were facing new problems.
+The early human mothers were facing new challenges.

-With their upright standing position, the human mothers had to carry their child in their arms.
+With their upright posture, human mothers now had to carry their infants in their arms.

 But, when they were gathering edibles, they had to put their baby on the ground.